RSS

 On the American side, migrants are met by border officials.
 A case is opened against migrants to consider their application for asylum seeker in court.
 However, the US immigration court is no longer coping with the flow of migrants - at the end of 2023, more than three million pending cases are in court.
 Newly arrived migrants are issued subpoenas for 2027 and later.
 While awaiting trial, migrants may be in the United States, which they use.

 Southern states - especially Texas Arizona - are taking a major migration hit.
 The Democrat-hated governor of Texas - Republican Greg Abbott - has long sent buses, and more recently planes, with migrants to 'sanctuary cities' speaking out in support of migrant rights.
 These include,, New York Chicago Boston, San Francisco and others.
 However, these cities are already struggling to cope with the influx of migrants: Chicago and Boston do not always have enough shelter space, so migrants have to be accommodated at airports and police stations.
-New York spends almost $10 million a day on keeping migrants in hotels in the city, while getting a job or leaving for other cities, migrants are in no hurry.
+New York spends almost 10 million a dollars day on keeping migrants in cities hotels , while getting a job or leaving for other cities, migrants are in no hurry.
 Mayors of these cities write letters to Biden asking him to increase subsidies for the maintenance of migrants.

 On May 11, 2023, the Biden administration repealed the so-called "Section 42," which allowed migrants to be deported without explanation and unnecessary bureaucracy.